tquaife/bayesLC/README.md

 the following information is expected, in order:

-Line 1: a list of N files containing the input LC porportions
+Line 1: a list of N files containing the input LC proportions<br>

-Line 2: a mask file containing 0 where a mask is to be applied and 1 elsewhere
+Line 2: a mask file containing 0 where a mask is to be applied and 1 elsewhere<br>

-Line 3: a file containing an NxN confusion matrix
+Line 3: a file containing an NxN confusion matrix<br>

-Line 4: a file containing the number of "counts"
+Line 4: a file containing the number of "counts"<br>

-Line 5: a list of N files to contain the output means
+Line 5: a list of N files to contain the output means<br>

-Line 6: a list of N files to contain the output stdvs
+Line 6: a list of N files to contain the output stdvs<br>

-Aside from the confusion matrix (which is an NxN ascii matrix) all the input files are plain, headerless ascii text files containg a single matrix, each of which must have the same dimensions as the rest.
+Aside from the confusion matrix (which is an NxN ascii matrix) all the input files are plain, headerless ascii text files containing a single matrix, each of which must have the same dimensions as the rest.

+## Install

+I have only ever tried installing on Linux.
+The only dependency is the GNU Scientific Library (GSL).
+As long as you have the GSL and standard dev tools installed (specifically gcc and make) it should just be a case of typing `make`.